robertknight/anchor-quote/README.md

 This library is exploring improvements in the following areas:

+- **Functionality**
+  - Support a more readily quantifiable definition of the amount of "fuzziness" allowed when doing fuzzy matching
 - **Performance**
   - dom-anchor-text-quote relies on the diff-match-patch library which exhibits very poor performance in certain cases when the text is not found